tee-lab/mothe/README.md

 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/10_drag_across_animal.png">
 <br>

-Click and drag across the animal to set the animal size fro the configuration.
+Click and drag across the animal to set the animal size for the configuration.

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/11_press_c_twice.png">
 <br>

-Press the 'c' button ones to view the cropped animal.
-If satisfied with the click and drag process, proceed to press the 'c' button again to confirm and end the configuration process.
+Press the **c** key once to view the cropped animal.
+If satisfied with the click and drag process, proceed to press the **c** key **again** to confirm and end the configuration process.

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/12_creates_config_file.png">
 <br>

-You can view and change the config.yml file created in the mothe folder later.
+You can view and change the *config.yml* file created in the mothe folder.

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/13_generate_dataset.png">
 <br>

-After the configuration process, initiate the data generation process by following the following command.
-Make sure to use multiple videos for data generation to accomodate variations and to produce enough examples.
+After the configuration process, initiate the data generation process using next step

+__Step 2: Data Generation__

+This program will pick frames from the videos, user can click on animals or background in these images to create samples for both categories (animal and background).
+Examples of animal of ineterst will be saved in the folder **yes** and background in the folder **no**.
+User needs to generate at least 8k-10k samples for each category (see section **How much training data do I need?** for detailed guidelines).
+One must ensure to take a wide representation of forms in which animals appears in the videos and same for the background variation.

 Mothe supports only binary classification.
 Therefore name the classes 'yes' for positive examples and 'no' for background examples.
-The data generation method takes a step size argument as well which helps the user to keep the number of examples per video in check.
+The data generation method takes a **step size** argument as well which helps the user to keep the number of examples per video in check.
 (Ex: a higher step size limits the number of frames per video. if a video is very long, one can set a higher step size to skip through unwated and consecutive frames.)

-**_mothe.generate_dataset("path/to/video", "class_name")_**
+`$ mothe.generate_dataset("path/to/video", "class_name")`

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/14_window_appears.png">